 Lily stretched her arms above her shoulders, rolling the joints as she woke, stretching her legs down next, and wiggling her feet.
 Ordinarily sleeping on the floor didn't really bother her-she was only 23-but after dismantling and moving Brent's scant amount of furniture yesterday, her body apparently had other plans.

 The stretching definitely helped though.
 She turned her head to the side, locking her gaze onto Rick as he slept.
 Lily usually loved watching him sleep in the mornings, he always looked so peaceful, but today his forehead was wrinkled, and he seemed tense even as he snored.
-She rolled onto her side, pressing her body close to his and rubbing her hand gently up and down his arm, a gesture that always soothed him, "Hey sleepy, wake-up."
+She rolled onto her side, pressing her body close to his and rubbing her hand gently up and down his upper arm, a gesture that always soothed him, "Hey sleepy, wake-up."
 After a few more repetitions, during which his forehead unwrinkled but Rick kept snoring, Lily decided to unleash her secret attack.
 She snaked one finger up his arm and tickled at the crease of his armpit, knowing just how incredibly ticklish he was there.
 Sure enough after a few seconds he twitched a bit, and his eyes popped open as an involuntary giggle popped out.
 Lily's hand was trapped and used to pull her body even farther over so she was laying half on top of Rick, as he sleepily mock glared at her.

 "We talked about this…tickling is frickin' evil."
 Lily just smiled in response, and Rick closed his eyes again leaning further back into his pillow.
 "Any chance I can go back to sleep?"